Choose another writer in this calendar:

 "Maailman menoa katsellessa näyttää siltä että asiain kehittäjät ovat teroittaneet järkensä tahkojuustolla." (from 'Hok- ja haksahduksia' in Pilkillä pilkkaillen, 1965)

 The pseudonym "Olli" made its first appeared in 1914 in Ylioppilaslehti, which published 33 of Nuorteva's pieces.
 In 1922 he moved to the National Coalition Party's main organ, the newspaper Uusi Suomi, where he worked as a columnist until his retirement in 1964.
 During this period, he wrote over 10,000 humorous sketches, many of which were later collected in book form.
 His first book, Mustapartainen mies herättää pahennusta (The Black-Bearded Man gives offence), came out in 1921.
 It was a collection of his humorous pieces, starring The Black-Bearded Man, an individualist par excellence, and his alter ego.
-The stories were illustrated until 1938 by Toivo Vikstedt (1891-1930) and then by Erkki Koponen (1899-1996).
+The stories were illustrated until 1938 by Toivo Vikstedt (1891-1930) and then by Erkki Koponen (1899-1996), who joined the staff of Uusi Suomi in 1927.